 Women crying is a complicated dilemma.
 Kimberly Elsbach, of the Graduate School of Management at the University of California, teamed up with Beth Bechky, of the Stern School of Business at New York University.
 They researched how women are often criticized for crying in the workplace.
-They found that if women flow at work they were often judged as weak, unprofessional or manipulative.
+They found that if women cried at work they were often judged as weak, unprofessional or manipulative.
 However, women’s teary-eyed moments were given more leeway if their crying was due to extreme stress such as the death of a loved one or unreasonable challenges.

 So what’s a working gal supposed to do if she has a boss who overtly or covertly enforces a crying ban?